 Welcome to the release notes for Optical Prime enhancements for Live Optics.
 We encourage you to follow this page to receive email notifications when this document is updated.

 Please make sure you download the latest version of the Live Optics collector to get the latest updates and enhancements

 A new option is available during LIVE and SIOKIT collection (Fig 1) that allows the user to capture individual performance data on a per VM bases.
 The VM performance data checkbox (Fig 2) has been added to the “Add Remote Server” selection window while running a LIVE or SIOKIT assessment.
 This checkbox is preselected when a vCenter assessment is made.
 When this checkbox is selected then Live Optics will conduct 2 concurrent assessment:

 - Normal Live Optics Assessment based upon the duration selected (10 min, 4hr, 8hr, 12hr, 1 day…7 day).
-This assessment collect upcoming or future data.
+This assessment collects upcoming or future data.
 This file will be called “LiveOptics_ProjectNumber_MM_DD_YYYY.xlsx”

-- A VM performance run that is estimated 3 to 5 sec per VM will be needed to complete the VM Performance collection run.
+- A VM performance assessment that is estimated to take 3 to 5 sec per VM will run in order.
 This assessment collects up to the last 24hour of data that is stored in the vCenter.
 The length of historical data recorded is set by the vCenter administrator.
 This file will be called “LiveOptics_ProjectNumber_VMware_MM_DD_YYYY.xlsx”

 Figure 1: VM Performance is only included in LIVE & SIOKIT options within Optical Prime

 Figure 2: VM Performance option is displayed in the “Add Remote Server” window for connection to vCenter only